Boston Junior Bruins: Team members and regular season

 The Junior Bruins hold tryouts in April and final camp in late July.
 The Junior Bruins team is typically composed of 12 to 13 forwards, 6 to 7 defensemen, and 2 goalies on the active roster.
 All players are between the ages of 16 and 20.
 The season starts the day after Labor Day and playoffs finish during the third week of March each year.
 The team typically practices 3 to 4 times per week.

 The schedule includes 45 EJHL regular season schedule games plus three rounds of playoffs.
 From year to year the Junior Bruins normally play one or both of the US National teams (USA Hockey's National Team Development Program) in an exhibition game along with some scrimmages versus local prep schools and participate in 4-6 major recruiting showcase/tournaments.

+The Bruins sold their NCDC franchise to the West Chester Wolves prior to the 2024-25 season.
+The following season, 2025-26 the Boston Junior Bruins re-instated their NCDC franchise.

 Charitable involvement

 The Bay State Hockey Foundation (BSHF) is the non-profit arm of the Junior Bruins Organization.
 Founded in 2005, the mission of the BSHF is to provide " ... children and young adults with lower extremity paralysis and other disabilities the opportunity to participate in the sport of sled ice hockey ... " Equipment and participation are free for qualified individuals.